ongr-archive/SSIBundle/README.md

     {{ render('/path/to/interal', {strategy: 'ssi'}) }}

-To avoid problems because of an "unknown fragment renderer" it is always enabled.

 The kernel proxy
 ----------------
 Usually it should be sufficient to set `inline` to `true` during development.
 However, there is a